FOSH-following-demand/Micro_Manipulator/documentation/building/README.md

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_02.jpg)

-Then, we insert this piece inside one of the wholes of the base of the X axis, and repeat for the 4 wheels and put them in the base of the X axis
+Then, we insert this piece inside one of the wholes of the base of the X axis plate, and repeat for the 4 wheels

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_03.jpg)